LogoLogo

 In this section of the tutorial, we'll add the ability to hold and transfer custom assets to the basic wallet we built in previous sections.
 It assumes that you've already completed Create a Basic Wallet and Make XBN Payments

 Bantu allows anyone to easily issue an asset, and all assets can be held, transferred, and traded just like XBN, the network token.
 Every asset other than XBN exists on the network in the form of trustlines: an asset holder explicitly agrees to allow a balance of a specific token issued by a specific issuing account by creating a persistent ledger entry tied to the holding account.
-You can find out more in the guide to creating custom assets.
+You can find out more in the guide to .

-Each trustline increases the user's base reserve by 0.5 XBN, and in this tutorial, we'll go over how to set up your wallet to create trustlines and manage the base reserve on behalf of a user.
+Each trustline increases the user's by 0.5 XBN, and in this tutorial, we'll go over how to set up your wallet to create trustlines and manage the base reserve on behalf of a user.

 import { has as loHas } from "lodash-es";